cloud-native-toolkit/terraform-gitops-ubi/README.md

 ## 2. Example deployment

-The following section shows an deployment with the `terraform-gitops-ubi` module using GitOps.
+The following section shows an example deployment with the `terraform-gitops-ubi` module using GitOps.

 ### GitOps in Argo CD

+Here you see the deployment with GitOps.

 * GitOps context (app-of-apps)